Cypriot Red Lustrous Wheelmade Ware lentoid flask: Late Bronze Age (1500 - 1250 BC)

 A Red Lustrous Wheelmade Ware pottery lentoid flask with a disc shaped body, long neck and strap handle.
 At the base of the handle is an incised sign which was added prior to firing.
 Such signs are common on this ware, usually at the base of the handle or sometimes on the base.
-This sign, possibly a batch mark, is thought to derive from the ancient Cypro-Minoan syllabic script, derived from Cretan Linnear A (though there is sometimes a circle which is not part of that script).
+This sign, possibly a batch mark or potters mark, is thought to derive from the ancient Cypro-Minoan syllabic script, derived from Cretan Linnear A (though there is sometimes a circle which is not part of that script).
 It was used in Cyprus before the Greek alphabet and language gradually supplanted native Cretan in the Early Iron Age.
 Cypro-Minoan script is also found in Ugarit (Syria) and sometimes on Mycenaean wares.
+It was burnished, probably with a smooth pebble, in the case of the flasks, radially (as can be seen here) and the spindle flasks vertically.

 Body repaired, some minor restoration on the lip.